sigdotcom/mstacm.org/apps/resume-portal/README.md

 [resumes.mstacm.org](https://resumes.mstacm.org) is a company-facing page that allows recruiters to view the S&T ACM resume database.
 The primary features include:
-+ **Resume Previews** - Recruiters can preview resumes straight from the portal to save them time reading through resumes
++ **Resume Previews** - Recruiters can preview resumes straight from the portal, saving them time reading through resumes
-+ **Persistent Favoriting** - Recruiters can favorite resumes they like that will be persistent in future page loads
++ **Persistent Favoriting** - Recruiters can persistently favorite resumes they like
 + **Filtering** - Resumes can be search by student's name.
 Future work will add more filtering options
-+ **Bulk Actions on Favorites** - All favorite resumes can be downloaded or emailed at once in the `favorites` menu.
++ **Bulk Actions on Favorites** - All favorited resumes can be downloaded or emailed at once in the `favorites` menu

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents